bartlomiejwolk/AudioPlayer/README.md

 2. Select game object in the hierarchy window and from the *Component* menu select *AudioPlayer* to add component to the selected game object.
 3. Add audio clips.
-4. In play mode call `PlayClip` method to play a random clip or select *Play On Awake* to have a clip played after the game object is activated.
+4. In play mode call `PlayRandomClip` method to play a random clip or select *Play On Start* to have a clip played after the game object is activated.

 ## Help